Bounds for canonical Green's functions at cusps: Introduction

-In this article, we prove a bound for the canonical Green's function associated with a cofinite Fuchsian subgroup $\Gamma$.
-Following the work of Jorgenson--Kramer \cite{JK06}, we express the difference between the hyperbolic Green's function and the canonical Green's function, $\mathcal{G}_{\mathrm{hyp}}(z,w)-\mathcal{G}_{\mathrm{can}}(z,w)$, in terms of integrals involving the hyperbolic heat kernel $K_{\mathrm{hyp}}(t;z,w)$ ($t\in \mathbb{R}_{>0}$; $z, w \in X$).
-Then using the work of Anilatmaja \cite{A15Z}, we prove a bound for the canonical Green's function associated with a cofinite Fuchsian subgroup at two different cusps.
-This bound depends on scattering constants, Kronecker limit functions, the Selberg zeta constant, and the smallest non-zero eigenvalue of the hyperbolic Laplacian.
-Then as an example, we take $\Gamma$ as a congruence subgroup $\Gamma_0(N)$ with a positive integer $N$, and we simplify the bound for the canonical Green's function.
-In this case, the scattering constants are known from \cite{CI00}, and we simplify the expression for the Kronecker limit function for $\Gamma_0(N)$ by using the following well-known formula for the Eisenstein series.
-From Jorgenson--Kramer \cite{JK01}, we use the bound for the Selberg zeta functions for $\Gamma_0(N)$.
-Lastly, by using the fact that the smallest non-zero eigenvalue of the hyperbolic Laplacian for congruence subgroups is $\geq 21\slash 100$ (see Luo--Rudnick--Sarnak \cite{LRS95}), we prove asymptotics for the canonical Green's function associated to congruence subgroups $\Gamma_0(N)$ with a positive integer $N$.
+As an application, we examine the congruence subgroup $\Gamma_0(N)$ for a positive integer $N$ and refine the bound for the canonical Green's function in this setting.
+Using results from \cite{CI00} on scattering constants and a simplified expression for the Kronecker limit function for $\Gamma_0(N)$, we apply the bound on the Selberg zeta function from \cite{JK01}.
+Finally, by utilizing the spectral bound $\lambda_1 \geq 21/100$ for the smallest nonzero eigenvalue of the Laplacian on congruence subgroups (Luo, Rudnick, Sarnak \cite{LRS95}), we derive asymptotics for the canonical Green's function associated with $\Gamma_0(N)$.